pokhreldipesh/nepalidate/README.md

 //or
 $date = new NepaliDate("2050-8-10") // Creates date instance with default language configuration
+//You are free to use either of these formats, e.g., yyyy-mm-dd or yyyy/mm/dd."
 //or
 $date = NepaliDate::make("2070-8-20"); // Creates date instance with default language configuration